 This short film from Salomon Freeski TV offers a beautiful look at the region and introduces Billa Majeed Bakshi, the man behind Gulmarg Powder Guides and Kashmir Heliski.

-Just so you know: This isn’t a paid promotion for Gulmarg Powder Guides.
-I’m not affiliated with them in any way beyond being a paying customer booked for February.
+Just for the record, this isn’t a paid promotion for Gulmarg Powder Guides.
+I’m simply a paying customer heading there in February.

 🛡️ Is Kashmir Safe for Tourists?